 What are the benefits of debt collections through automation?

-Automating debt collection will help lenders in the following ways:
+Debt collection through automation will help lenders in the following ways:

 - 20% increase in resolution rates